 |

 from clinical samples.
 Results can now be obtained within one to

-30 minutes will soon be a reality.
+three days.
 PCR testing can be quite expensive

 to the self-pay patient.
 Make sure the patient has insurance coverage.

-Many molecular laboratories may not offer adenoviral PCR testing
+Many molecular laboratories offer adenoviral PCR testing.

+|